Blas Morte Sodornil: Family and youth

 There is nothing closer established about the Navarrese Morte family and distant Blas’ ancestors are unknown, though it is believed that for generations they have formed part of the rural working class of the Ribera region.
 His father, Antonio Morte Burgaleta, was the native of Tudela and made a living as a tinsmith and at times as an alpargatero, the espadrille-maker.
 During the First Carlist War he volunteered to legitimist troops and served in Tercer Batallón de Navarra; its colloquial name “requeté” was later applied to Carlist paramilitary units.
 At unspecified time he married Miguela Sodornil Iturre, also the native of Tudela; nothing closer is known either of her or of her family, except that like the Mortes, it was of humble social status.
 The couple had at least two sons, of which Blas was born as the older one.

-In 1873 Blas volunteered to legitimist troops during the Third Carlist War and served in 4.
+In 1873, Blas volunteered to legitimist troops during the Third Carlist War and served in 4.
 Company of Primer Batallón de Navarra.
 He participated in most key wartime actions of the war in Navarre, including the battles of Eraúl, Udabe, Montejurra (1873), Somorrostro, San Pedro Abárzuza (1874), siege of Irún and the battle of Lácar (1875).
 Appreciated by superiors, he was promoted first to corporal and then to sergeant; despite his lack of education he eventually rose to lieutenant.
-During the battle of Lácar he took orders from Carlos VII personally when ensuring the Carlist artillery is placed at firing positions.
+During the Battle of Lácar, he took orders from Carlos VII personally when ensuring the Carlist artillery is placed at firing positions.
 Until termination of hostilities he commanded 4a Compañía.
 Upon surrender of the company he handed over the unit's documentation maintained in perfect order, with all wartime details meticulously recorded; it now serves as a historiographic source.
-Morte was offered enlisting to governmental troops, the proposal he declined as treason to his ideals.
+Morte was offered enlisting in governmental troops, the proposal he declined as treason to his ideals.
 He returned home only with a beret.

 It is unlikely that Blas received education going beyond the basic primary level, and from his teen years in the 1860s he started practicing as an apprentice in stonemasonry.
-In 1876 he married Gregoria Celayeta Palacios (1846-?), daughter to an indiano who returned from Cuba, but who originated from the Navarrese Bértiz-Arana region.
-The couple had 3 children, Luis, Víctor and Asunción Morte Celayeta; all were also Carlists and in 1936 Víctor represented Tudela in the Carlist Navarrese wartime executive.
+In 1876, he married Gregoria Celayeta Palacios (1846-1922), daughter to an indiano who returned from Cuba, but who originated from the Navarrese Bértiz-Arana region.
+The couple had 3 children, Luis, Víctor and Asunción Morte Celayeta; all were also Carlists and in 1936, Víctor represented Tudela in the Carlist Navarrese wartime executive.
 Their grandsons Blas and Javier Morte Francés served as requetés; Blas recognized Don Juan as the Carlist king in 1957, served as consejero foral and co-founded Alianza Foral in the 1970s; Javier was honorary president of CTC in the 1990s.
-Great-grandchildren from the Abascal Morte family are active in media industry; among descendants from the Guelbenzu Morte family Ignacio is a painter, while José and Ricardo are recognized wine business entrepreneurs and authors.
+Great-grandchildren from the Abascal Morte family are active in the media industry; among descendants from the Guelbenzu Morte family Ignacio is a painter, while José and Ricardo are recognized wine business entrepreneurs and authors.